 Passage to America.

 Once aboard the ship, Wyatt led her to a small and dark cabin, a very small cabin, containing little more than two bunks, one above the other, a chair, and a drop-down piece of planking supported by a chain, and that might serve as desk, dining table, washstand, and whatever else she might think of.
 It was entirely devoid of luxury, but it was clean.
-It would also be home for a few weeks.
+It would also be home for a few weeks, depending upon how long, their crossing the Atlantic, took.
 He moved other things that were already there across to another cabin.
 He told her nothing about what was expected of her before he left.
 There was no key to the door to lock herself in, just a small bolt, which she threw.

 She sat on the hard chair, wondering how she was to eat or even if they served food (she might starve!) or what she might need to know, until a gentle knock at her door caught her attention.